mui/material-ui/docs/pages/blog/premium-plan-release.md

 ### Should I update my code?

-Unless you want to upgrade to Premium, or if you’re already using row-grouping in your project, you don’t have to do anything.
+You don't have to take any action here as a Community or Pro user, unless you’re already using row grouping in your project.

-If you're using Row grouping with the Pro plan, it's now officially deprecated and will be removed from the experimental features [as planned](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature).
-To continue using it, please upgrade to the Premium plan.
+Row grouping is now officially deprecated in the Pro package and will be removed from the experimental features [as planned](https://mui.com/blog/introducing-the-row-grouping-feature/#how-to-unlock-this-feature).

+You must upgrade to the Premium plan to continue to use the row grouping feature.

-### What are the initial Excel export features?
+### What can I do with the Excel export feature?

-To export data, the free version of the data grid implements both a print export which provides a printable visualization for users, and a CSV export allowing data migration to another application.
-However CSV exports are basic and limited when the exported file is consumed by users instead of other applications.
+The free version of the data grid features a print export to give users a printable visualization, as well as a CSV export for migrating data to another application.
+But CSV exports are basic and limited when the exported file is consumed by users instead of other applications.
 The Excel format provides more room for flexibility and customization.

 #### Cell constraints

 By setting a column type you prevent users from making errors, such as entering an invalid date, or using letters in a number column.
 The exported file will reflect those type constraints.

-A special case is the ‘singleSelect’ column type which provides an array of options.
+A special case is the `singleSelect` column type which provides an array of options.
 This constraint is also reflected in the exported file, meaning the singleSelect options will be available as field value options in the Excel spreadsheet.

 #### Hierarchical structure

 With tree data and row grouping, users can create a hierarchical structure between rows.
-This structure is also available in the exported file, and in Excel you can toggle a row’s children visibility.
+This structure is also available in the exported file, and in Excel you can toggle the visibility of a row’s children.

 #### Brand customization

-If you want to generate spreadsheets to share, you may be interested in adding some headers, using brand colors, or adding instructions to the document.
-For this purpose, we allow developers to access the Excel file's content before and after the data is added.
-This allows you to fully customize the content of the file.
+If you plan to generate spreadsheets to share, you may want to add headers, apply brand colors, or add extra details to the document.
+To fully customize your Excel files, you can access their content before _and_ after the data is inserted.

 ## Share your feedback 🗣

-We hope you find the new features useful and pleasant to use, both as a developer and user.
+We hope you find these new features useful and enjoyable to work with, both as a developer and a user.
 Please don't hesitate to [open an issue](https://github.com/mui/mui-x/issues/new/choose) to share feedback, report bugs, or propose enhancements.